 Soil Testing - One Year Ends and Another Begins

-Most importantly a soil test is your starting point for the 2023 crop.
-From the results it can help you make decisions on what crop to grow based on nutrient levels in the soil.
-From there you can build your fertilizer program for 2023.
-Consider some of these questions when building your fertilizer plan:
+Most importantly a soil test is your starting point for the 2027 crop.
+From the results it can help you make decisions on what nutrients are required for your chosen crop or based on nutrient levels in the soil, should you change your crop choice.
+From there you can build your fertilizer program for 2027 and be prepared to make purchasing decisions based on what you need at the right time.
+Consider some of these questions when building your fertilizer plan.

 soil-testing-one-year-ends-and-another-begins-article-(4).PNG

 The best time to get your soil test done is behind the combine and before any tillage, this will give you the most accurate representation of what is in the soil.
 Regrowth/volunteers will take up nutrients and hide the amount of nitrogen available for the following crop.
 Sampling before fall tillage provides more consistent 0–6-inch soil cores, which gives the best soil sample quality for phosphorus, potassium, zinc, organic matter, and other non-mobile soil nutrients tested in topsoil.
+Also, be sure to test to 24-inches deep to be sure you have accounted for deeper residual nitrogen.
 This also ensures that sampling gets done and you have results for applying fertilizer in the fall.

 Read More News